hungcq/knowledge-repo/information-technology/software-engineering-at-google/14-larger-testing.md

       - Approach: split the tests into connected tests, use public API to drive e2e tests
     - Third-party boundary: needed because:
       - No public shared env for testing
-      - Might have cost with sending traffic
+      - Might have cost when sending requests
 - Test data: 2 types:
   - Seeded data: setting up SUT state
   - Test traffic: sent to the SUT by the test itself during its execution